davpin/cf-SpringBootTrader/docs/lab_scale.md

 # Summary

-What happens in the registry server when you scale up?
+What happened in the registry server when you scale up?

 Move on to the [next lab](lab_bluegreen.md)